tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 If you're implementing docs-as-code at a small company, you can simplify processes and use a system that meets your needs.
 For example, you could simply use [GitHub Pages](https://pages.github.com/), or use the [S3_website plugin](https://github.com/laurilehmijoki/s3_website) to publish on AWS S3, or better yet, use a continuous deployment platform like [CloudCannon](https://cloudcannon.com/) or [Netlify](https://www.netlify.com/).
 (I explore these tools in more depth in [Hosting and deployment options](pubapis_hosting_and_deployment.html).)
 I might have opted for either of these approaches if allowed and if we didn't have an engineering support team to implement the workflow I described.

 Also, tools implementation is somewhat of a mixed experience for me.
-Intimate knowledge of doc tools is extremely important *when you're implementing your solution.* After you're finished, you no longer need all that knowledge, and I find it somewhat fading from my awareness.
+Intimate knowledge of doc tools is extremely important *when you're implementing your solution.* After you're finished, you no longer need that depth of knowledge, and I find it somewhat fading from my awareness.
 This is probably why so many consultants specialize in tools &mdash; they swoop in, set things up, and then drive their wagons to the next town to repeat the show.
-But if you're a full-time employee, and you're primary job is developing content, not tools, then how do you find the time and support to develop the needed tool knowledge for the temporary period when you're implementing a system, only to abandon the knowledge later, after everything is implemented and running smoothly?
+But if you're a full-time employee, and your primary job is developing content, not tools, then how do you find the time and support to develop the needed tool knowledge for the temporary period when you're implementing a system, only to abandon the knowledge later, after everything is implemented and running smoothly?

 I enjoy getting my hands in the code of docs-as-code tools, but I'm pretty sure both the other tech writers and engineering teams are happy to see the sense of stability and normalcy return.
 They don't like it when I continually experiment and develop on the platform, because it inevitably means change.
 It means occasionally things break.
 Or I discover that a particular approach wasn't optimal.
 In some way, it causes a bit of stress.